bharadwaj-pendyala/building-rag/README.md

-# RAG System
+# Enhanced RAG System

-This project implements a Retrieval-Augmented Generation (RAG) system from scratch.
-RAG combines the power of retrieval-based and generation-based approaches to create more accurate and contextually relevant responses.
+This project implements an enhanced Retrieval-Augmented Generation (RAG) system from scratch.
+It combines the power of retrieval-based and generation-based approaches to create more accurate and contextually relevant responses, with support for various document types and language models.

 ## Project Structure